PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step1.md

+# Setup

-Let's do some setup
+First we need to do some setup.

-### Clone our example code.
+## Clone our example code.

-Clone the example code:
+We need to clone our example code.
+In this repository we have the completed code as well as the skeleton that we will be building off of.

 `git clone https://github.com/PagerDuty-Samples/summit-2020-api-workshop.git app && cd app/skeleton`{{execute}}

-### Install some requirements
+## Install some requirements

+We will be using the the Python language to build our App.
+We will also be using some 3rd party Open Source Libraries.
+We can quickly install these using the commands below.

-Install pipenv:
+### 1. Install pipenv:

+Pipenv is a helpful tool for managing dependencies, let's install it and install our dependencies.

 `pip install pipenv && pipenv install`{{execute}}

-Open the available shell:
+### 2. Open the available shell:

+Now that our dependencies are installed let's activate a virtual environment where we can use them.

 `pipenv shell`{{execute}}